Virus quantification: Single Virus Inductively Coupled Plasma Mass Spectroscopy (SV ICP-MS)

+Other assays

 Flow cytometry

 While most flow cytometers do not have sufficient sensitivity, there are a few commercially available flow cytometers that can be used for virus quantification.
 A virus counter quantifies the number of intact virus particles in a sample using fluorescence to detect colocalized proteins and nucleic acids.
 Samples are stained with two dyes, one specific for proteins and one specific for nucleic acids, and analyzed as they flow through a laser beam.
 The quantity of particles producing simultaneous events on each of the two distinct fluorescence channels is determined, along with the measured sample flow rate, to calculate a concentration of virus particles (vp/mL).
 The results are generally similar in absolute quantity to a TEM result.
 The assay has a linear working range of 105–109 vp/mL and an analysis time of ~10 min with a short sample preparation time.